Carnagion/dissertation/diss/diss.typ

     ],
 ) <table:cplex-branch-bound-heathrow-results>

-// TODO: Write about comparison of CPLEX model versus branch-and-bound program
+#todo("Write about comparison of CPLEX model versus branch-and-bound program")

 == Impact

+The results discussed in @section:compare-deice clearly show that the objective values achieved by integrated de-icing are _no worse_ than those achieved by decomposed de-icing, and are often significantly better, even when a rolling horizon is involved.

-#todo("Write about impact of results")
+#todo("Write more about impact of results")

 = Reflections